spkenv/spk/docs/ref/indexes.md

 When a new field needs to be removed from the index schema, the developer should:
 - Double check the reason for removing the field, it may not be worth the trouble.
 This is a 2 stage process:
 - Stage 1:
-   - Add spk code to stop reading the old field
+   - Add SPK code to stop reading the old field
-   - Make a new release of spk that no longer reads the field
+   - Make a new release of SPK that no longer reads the field
-   - Transition the site to the new spk release
+   - Transition the site to the new SPK release
 - Stage 2:
    - Increment the schema version number
-   - Increment spk's compatible schema version number
+   - Increment SPK's compatible schema version number
-   - Add spk code to stop writing the old field at all
+   - Add SPK code to stop writing the old field at all
-   - Make another new release of spk that no longer writes the field
+   - Make another new release of SPK that no longer writes the field
-   - Transition the site to the new spk release
+   - Transition the site to the new SPK release
    - Once that transition is complete, retire the older index data file and generation process

-During the transition the older version of spk will use the older index format(s) and the newer spk will use the newer one.
+During the transition the older version of SPK will use the older index format(s) and the newer SPK will use the newer one.
 Both indexes will have to be generated and kept up to date during the transition.
-Once the older spk version is fully retired, the older index data and its generation can be retired too.
+Once the older SPK version is fully retired, the older index data and its generation can be retired too.